Children's Bursary may be able to support you while you study.

-Children’s Bursary is for study in New Zealand, at a:
+Children’s Bursary is for study:

 Payment is made once a year, in each year of study covered.